sherlock-audit/2024-08-sentiment-v2-judging/README.md

 Consider calculating the profit of the liquidation first, and take the fee based on that

+## Discussion

+**0xjuaan**

+Hi @cvetanovv I forgot to escalate this (hard to keep track of so many), but I think everyone would agree this is high severity

-# Issue M-6: Griefer can DOS the `SuperPool` creation and make it very expensive for other users
+# Issue M-3: Griefer can DOS the `SuperPool` creation and make it very expensive for other users

 Source: https://github.com/sherlock-audit/2024-08-sentiment-v2-judging/issues/97